ualberta-mueller-group/MCGS/docs/development-notes.md

 }
 ```

-`game` provides default implementations which do a trivial update.
+`game` provides trivial default implementations which preserve the current state.

 ## 3. Optional Incremental Hash Updates
 Some of a game's methods may incrementally update the hash: